 Just before the 1922 season, Mack saw the opportunity to improve his ball club when Detroit asked waivers on their starting second baseman, Ralph Young, who had just missed hitting .300 the previous season.
 Mack put in his claim and moved Dykes to third base.
 As the team improved each year in the 1920s, Dykes often filled in at second base and then at shortstop as Mack juggled his lineup to play all his infielders.
 Max Bishop would eventually replace Young at second base, Chick Galloway was the shortstop, and Sammy Hale was the primary third baseman.
 But Dykes could play them all and filled in as necessary.
 His fielding continued to shine, culminating in a league-leading rating of 26 for third basemen in 1926.
 When first baseman Joe Hauser was injured prior to the 1927 season, Dykes was the logical choice to fill in.

 His offense also improved, topping .300 five times between 1924 and 1930, despite hitting near the bottom in the batting order, usually seventh or even eighth.
 But his versatility became legend.
-He played seven different positions in one game in 1927.
+He played seven different positions in 1927.
 Dykes even pitched in relief in two games, one time earning a save.
 His popularity was high, as evidenced by his gift for being named team MVP in 1924-a new Flint sedan.

 Mack's team culminated its climb to success with three consecutive pennants, 1929-31, and two World Series titles.
 Wearing uniform number 5, Dykes played an integral part in their success.
 His two hits in the seventh inning of Game Four were pivotal in the A's winning the 1929 World Series.
 He ended the Series with a .421 batting average and 4 RBIs.
 In 1930, he helped the A's repeat as World Champions by slamming four extra-base hits during the Series.